Fred-org/FRED-docs/source/Setting Up/GPU tuning.rst

 .. index::  !
 FGE_PRIMARY_MAX_BATCH

 FGE_PRIMARY_MAX_BATCH
-    Set number of primary particles that are sent to GPU for each kernel invocation.
+    Set the number of primary particles sent to GPU for each kernel invocation.

-    A large enough buffer will reduce the communication times between CPU and GPU and reduce the number of kernel invocations.
+    A large enough buffer will reduce the number of kernel invocations and the communication times between CPU and GPU.

 .. index::  !
 FGE_SECONDARY_MULT_FACTOR

 FGE_SECONDARY_MULT_FACTOR
     Increase the particle buffer by this *integer* multiplication factor.

-    For a proton beam, the number of secondary produced is always less than the primary number, so by default FGE_SECONDARY_MULT_FACTOR is set to 1.
+    For a proton beam, the number of secondary produced is always less than the primary number, so by default, FGE_SECONDARY_MULT_FACTOR is set to 1.
-    For a Carbon beam, the number of secondary fragments per primary ion is up to 3.5 in the therapeutic range, so FGE_SECONDARY_MULT_FACTOR = 4 is typically requested.
+    For a carbon beam, the number of secondary fragments per primary ion is up to 3.5 in the therapeutic range, so FGE_SECONDARY_MULT_FACTOR = 4 is typically requested.

 .. note::
-    Fred will quietly signal the occurance of a particle buffer overflow at the end of a simulation.
-In that case try to undestand the problem, and readjust the buffer size using FGE_SECONDARY_MULT_FACTOR.
+    FRED will quietly signal the occurrence of a particle buffer overflow at the end of a simulation.
+In that case, try to understand the problem and readjust the buffer size using FGE_SECONDARY_MULT_FACTOR.

 .. index::  !
 FGE_CL_NQUEUEDEV